jina-ai/docs/chapters/helloworld/index.rst

 Jina "Hello, World!" 👋🌍
 *************************

-As a starter, we invite you to try Jina's "Hello, World" - a simple demo of image neural search for `Fashion-MNIST <https://hanxiao.io/2018/09/28/Fashion-MNIST-Year-In-Review/>`_.
-No extra dependencies needed, simply run:
+As a starter, we invite you to try Jina's **Hello, World** - a simple demo of image neural search for `Fashion-MNIST <https://hanxiao.io/2018/09/28/Fashion-MNIST-Year-In-Review/>`_.
+You don't need any extra dependencies, simply run:

 .. highlight:: bash
 .. code-block:: bash